On Borrowed Time

-Set in small-town America, the film stars Lionel Barrymore, Beulah Bondi and Sir Cedric Hardwicke.
-Barrymore plays crotchety wheelchair-using Julian Northrup ("Gramps"), who smokes a smelly pipe, cherishes a smelly dog, prefers fishing to churchgoing, occasionally takes a nip of "tonic" and indulges in mild profanity.
-(Barrymore had broken his hip twice and was reliant on a wheelchair at the time.)
-Gramps and his wife, Nellie, played by Bondi, are raising their orphaned grandson, Pud, who adores his grandfather and mimics everything he does.
-Hardwicke plays Mr. Brink, the elegant and aloof personification of death.

 Plot

-Mr. Brink takes Pud's (Bobs Watson) parents in an auto wreck.
+Mr. Brink, the elegant and aloof personification of death, takes Pud's (Bobs Watson) parents in an auto wreck.
 Gramps gives generously to the minister who delivered the eulogy, and Pud tells Gramps that because he has done a good deed, he can make a wish.
 Boys are constantly stealing Gramps' apples.
 He and Pud chase the latest perpetrator away; he wishes that anyone who climbs up the tree will have to stay there until he permits them to climb down.
 Later, Pud inadvertently tests the wish, letting go of a branch only when Gramps says he can.

 Pud's blue-nosed busybody Aunt Demetria (Eily Malyon), known to Gramps and Pud as a "pismire" ("the meanest ant there is"), has designs on Pud and his inheritance.
 Her condoling drives the boy to tears and Gramps to a near-fatal heart attack.
-While Pud fetches a glass of water, Mr. Brink comes for Gramps: It is time to go "where the woodbine twineth," the words Gramps used to tell Pud about death.
+While Pud fetches a glass of water, Mr. Brink comes for Gramps: It is time to go "where the woodbine twineth", the words Gramps used to tell Pud about death.
 Gramps refuses: Pud needs him.
 Mr. Brink vanishes when Miss Nellie calls.
 Pud returns and asks who the stranger was.

 Miss Nellie feels her age and worries about Gramps' influence on Pud.
 They quarrel, and Mr. Brink takes her peacefully, just before Gramps comes in to apologize.
 He is inconsolable until their housekeeper, Marcia (Una Merkel), tells him Miss Nellie's last words: "Always see that Julian has his pipe."
 Reinvigorated, Gramps sees a lawyer about picking a future guardian for Pud, only to learn that Demetria is going to court to adopt the boy now.